OperationCode/algorithms/README.md

   - It is encouraged that you read the solutions after you solve the problem.
 It is okay to refer to certain parts of the solutions if you are truly stuck.
   - Do your best to go as far as you can, but do not feel discouraged if you don't finish it.
 Study the solutions, and make sure you truly understand the material.
 Then try the problem again.
   - Please **do not update** any files in this folder.
 As we improve the curriculum, this folder will be updated.
 If you change any files here, then you will have to deal with merge conflicts. =)
+- `/skeletons` contains the stripped version of problems.
+  - This folder will always mirror `/solutions` folder.
+  - You are free to copy the folder from here into `/src` folder and start solving them, however, be aware that we may update the files in `/src` and you may run into merge conflicts.
 - `/src` is where you will write your code.
+  - Contains the problem sets that are fully ready.
+  - Please do not update any files except the file for the problem itself.
-  - You are free to commit your work in this folder and upload them to GitHub.
+  - Please feel free to commit your code here and upload them to GitHub.

 ### Test-Driven Development